Application training for the GE Voluson E8

 GE Voluson E8 Applications

-Applications or Apps are the types of exams or studies that an ultrasound machine can do.
-More than this if an ultrasound machine supports a specific application it will have calculations, measurement and reporting software included to support those apps and make them useful in a clinical environment.
+The following applications, or apps, are the types of exams or studies that a GE Voluson E8 ultrasound machine can perform.
+These applications can be expanded if the Voluson E8 revision has calculations, measurement, and reporting software included to support a specific application in a clinical environment.

-The GE Voluson E8 offers a broad selection of applications but is focused on OB/GYN and 4D.
+The GE Voluson E8 offers a broad selection of applications but is primarily focused on women’s health (OB/GYN) and 4D applications.

 Abdominal General Imaging